Thermax inaugurated its state-of-the-art manufacturing facility at Sri City, Andhra Pradesh, on January 31, 2019.

 Through its step-down subsidiary in Denmark, Thermax acquired certain assets and production activities of Barite Investments Sp.
 Z.o.o in Poland, for advancing its business in eastern Europe.

-Thermax celebrates 50 years
+Thermax celebrates Vibrant 50 years of Success

 Thermax MD and CEO, M.S.
 Unnikrishnan received the Asia Innovator Award at the 2012 CNBC Asia Business Leaders Awards (ABLA) in Bangkok.